 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-This one asks, "Will We Ever Stop Eating Animal Meat?"
-I loved it because it doesn't just provide a moral case - the episode features revolutions in food that may, someday (soon?) lead to more sustainable food production.
-It's a 25 minute episode - check it out.
+We discovered an amazing podcast by The Atlantic called Crazy/Genius.
+It's under 30 minutes, extremely informative, and thought-provoking.
+All the episodes are future-oriented and ask big questions about science, technology, and culture.
+This episode asks, "Will We Ever Stop Eating Animal Meat?"
+We loved it because the episode features revolutions in food that may, someday (soon?) lead to more sustainable food production.
+It's a 25-minute episode—check it out.

-The episode covers the case for eating less meat, damage that meat production does, how we might incorporate crickets into some diets, and lab-grown meat.
-It's such a good episode - make sure to check it out on your commute!
+The episode covers the case for eating less meat, the damage that meat production does, ways we can incorporate crickets into some diets, and lab-grown meat.
+Everything below is sourced from The Atlantic website or the podcast transcript.

-I think the future looks like this.
+After that episode, we think the future looks like this:

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.